BarryDigby/Youth-Academy/chapters/Introduction.md

 <exercise id ="3" title="Code Blocks & User Inputs">

-In addition to the 'Run code' button, there will be a green 'Submit' button which will check if your answer is correct when user inputs are supplied.
+In the worksheets, there will be times when I expect you to fill in the gaps in a code block.

 For these code blocks I will typically leave a blank piece of code in the form of `______` which you have to fill in yourself.

-I have also included hints if you need a helping hand!
+**Note**: I will provide the solution to these code blocks if you are stuck, click 'show solution' to view it.

 <codeblock id="int_02">
-If you are stuck, take a look at the code block in exercise 2.
 </codeblock>

 How many nucleotides are in the sequence?